RDCEP/psims/README.md

 num\_years     | Number of years to simulate?                                                          | num\_years 31
 out\_file      | Defines the prefix of the final nc4 filename (eg, $out\_file.nc4)                     | out\_file out.psims.dssat45.agmerra.wheat.demo
 outtypes       | File extensions of files to include in output tar file                                | outtypes .WTH,.WHX,.SOL,.OUT,.json,.txt
-PATH           | Defines the bash $PATH that will be used for run (only psims bin/ added by default.   | PATH /project/joshuaelliott/psims/tapps/pdssat:$PATH refdata        | Directory containing reference data.
+PATH           | Defines the bash $PATH that will be used for run (only psims bin/ added by default)   | PATH /project/joshuaelliott/psims/tapps/pdssat:$PATH plots          | Determines if plots will be generated after run.
+If undefined, defaults to true       | plots false refdata        | Directory containing reference data.
 Will be copied to each simulation                | refdata /Users/davidk/psims/data/common.isimip ref\_year      | Reference year (the first year of the simulation)                                     | ref\_year 1980 s3\_tar\_inputs| Similar to tar_inputs, but download data from an s3 bucket.
 Requires s3cmd util       | s3\_tar\_inputs s3://psims/soil/hwsd200.wrld.30min.tar.gz